Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

 \subsection{Aggregate Performance}

-To evaluate the overall performance of our three ensemble models\footnote{For simplicity, we subsequently use the term ``model'' in this context to refer to the respective specification used to generate our global-only, local-only, or global-local ensemble prediction.}, we compare them to several benchmarks provided by the VIEWS team across the six yearly test windows.
+To evaluate the overall performance of our three models, we compare them to several benchmarks provided by the VIEWS team across the six yearly test windows.
 Those are two naive benchmarks and three “conflictology” benchmarks based on medium- to long-term conflict history.
 The naive benchmarks are samples drawn from a Poisson distribution centered around the last observed values for each grid cell and predictions with only zero values.
 The “conflictology” benchmarks all treat historic fatality counts as draws from the predictive distribution to generate forecasts.
 The first benchmark (“conflictology”) uses fatality counts from a specific grid cell during the previous 12 months for the respective prediction window (12 draws).
 The second benchmark (“conflictology neighbors”) follows the same principle, but uses the combined conflict history of the grid cell and its immediate neighbors (108 draws).
-The third benchmark (“bootstrap 240”) draws 1000 random samples from the grid cell’s conflict history of the last 240 months.
+The third benchmark (“bootstrap 240”) combines $1,000$ random draws from the grid cell’s conflict history of the last 240 months.
 All also adhere to the two-month gap between training and test data.
 For instance, the “conflictology” samples for all months in 2018 are based on the observed fatalities from November 2016 to October 2017 \citep{hegre_202324_2025}.\footnote{Information in addition to \citet{hegre_202324_2025} based on the source code at \url{https://github.com/prio-data/prediction_competition_2023/blob/a45796ce8d1ffdd82e879e05c46d90c58b460a66/benchmark.py}.}

+We base our evaluation on the challenge’s main metric, the CRPS, and the two additional metrics specified in the prediction challenge: an adjusted, binned version of the Ignorance Score (IGN) (also called Log Score) and the Mean Interval Score (MIS).\footnote{For consistency with \citet{hegre_202324_2025}, we follow the convention of referring to the \emph{Mean} Interval Score rather than simply the Interval Score in the text, denoting that it is averaged across multiple \emph{pgms} for the evaluation, while other scores are referred to without this prefix despite using the same averaging procedure (see equation \ref{eq:4}} All scores evaluate samples from a distribution, with lower scores representing better predictions and perfect predictions corresponding to a score of zero for CRPS and MIS, and 0.014 for IGN (see equations \ref{eq:5} - \ref{eq:7}).